Fat wedge filtrations and decomposition of polyhedral products: Abstract

 \section{Abstract}

 The polyhedral product constructed from a collection of pairs of cones and their bases and a simplicial complex $K$ is studied by investigating its filtration called the fat wedge filtration.
 We give a sufficient condition for decomposing the polyhedral product in terms of the fat wedge filtration of the real moment-angle complex for $K$, which is a desuspension of the decomposition of the suspension of the polyhedral product due to Bahri, Bendersky, Cohen, and Gitler \cite{BBCG}.
 We show that the condition also implies a strong connection with the Golodness of $K$, and is satisfied when $K$ is dual sequentially Cohen-Macaulay over $\mathbb{Z}$ or $\lceil\frac{\dim K}{2}\rceil$-neighborly so that the polyhedral product decomposes.
-Specializing to moment-angle complexes, we also give a necessary and sufficient condition for their decomposition and co-H-structures in terms of their fat wedge filtration.
+Specializing to the moment-angle complex, we prove that the similar condition on its fat wedge filtrations is necessary and sufficient for its decomposition.

 \baselineskip 17pt